• Skip to primary navigation

 What can I add for extra crunch or variety in texture?

 Try adding finely chopped celery, red onion, or toasted pine nuts for crunch.
-Capers or pickled onions also offer a nice tangy twist that complements the lemon and dill.
+Capers or pickled onions also offer a nice tangy twist that goes with the lemon and dill.

 Lemon-Dill Potato Salad